NBN (TV station): News department history

 On 13 December 2021, it was announced that Lobb would be made redundant after a decade as weeknight news presenter and almost 30 years with the network.
 Gavin Morris will replace Lobb as weeknight news presenter and one of the network's main male personalities in addition to presenting the weather.

+NBN News was reduced to a 30 minute pre recorded weeknight bulletin in June 2026 following Nine selling the station to the WIN Corporation.
+The programme was also shifted to 5.30pm to be in line with other WIN News bulletin that are produced out of Wollongong.
+Nine News Sydney airs at 6 pm weeknights and weekends, in lieu of a NBN News weekend bulletin.